HazyResearch/deepdive/doc/ops-data.md

 # Managing input data and data products

-<todo> should we precise that, in practice, everything is done by deepdive during a `deepdive do` process when the application is detailed in ddlog, here we just detail all the different commands possible ? or at least for the first section</todo>
+DeepDive provides a handful of commands and conventions to manage input data to an application as well as the data produced by it.
+The actual processing of the data is discussed in a page about [executing the DeepDive application](ops-execution.md).

-## Preparing the Database for the DeepDive app
+## Preparing the database for the DeepDive app

-The database for the DeepDive application is configured through [the `db.url` file](deepdiveapp.md#db-url).
+The database for the DeepDive application is configured through [the `db.url` file](deepdiveapp.md#db-url) or that can be overridden with the `DEEPDIVE_DB_URL` environment variable.

-### Initializing the Database
+### Initializing the database

 To initialize the database in a clean state, also dropping it if necessary, run: